 In this course, PhD candidates will get an introduction into the theory of multilevel modelling, focusing on two level multilevel models with a 'continuous' response variable.
 In addition, participants will learn how to run basic two-level model in R. The objective of this course is to get participants acquainted with multilevel models.
 These models are often used for the analysis of ‘hierarchical’ data, in which observations are nested within higher level units (e.g. repeated measures nested within individuals, or pupils nested within schools).
 In this type of data causes of outcomes (e.g. the performance of pupils in schools) are located both at the level of the individual (e.g., own and parental resources), and at a higher, contextual, level shared by some of the individuals (e.g. characteristics of the class and of the teacher).
 Because of this, the assumption of 'independent observations' is violated with hierarchical data, but multilevel modelling can easily account for that.
 Moreover, multilevel modelling can easily deal with missing data (in most circumstances).
-The course is offered by the Erasmus Graduate School of Social Sciences and the Humanities (EGSH, www.egsh.eur.nl), at Erasmus University Rotterdam in the Netherlands.
+This course is designed and presented by Dr. Joran Jongerling on behalf of the Erasmus Graduate School of Social Sciences and the Humanities (EGSH, www.egsh.eur.nl) of the Erasmus University Rotterdam in the Netherlands.
 Should you have any questions about the organization or contents of the course, please send us an email at email@example.com.